-Companies are struggling with a variety of problems:
+Companies often struggle with a variety of resource management problems:

 Hardly anyone has a clear overview of all employees’ qualifications and skills.
 If you, the resource manager, aren’t completely sure what qualifications and skills your employees have, then it is even more difficult to allocate the right people to the right projects in a sensible and profitable way.

 Because there isn’t enough transparency about workload and capacities, the PMO often plans with inaccurate capacities.

 Everyone, including executives, department managers, and project leaders, wants the best employees assigned to their project or to what they consider the highest priority project.
 This creates potential for conflict, especially in smaller companies, where resource management takes place directly at the individual level.
 Project managers and employees have to learn how the resource manager decides who is working on which project.
 In large companies, there is less potential for conflict because the resource managers usually plan based on roles and the project leaders are solely responsible for the staffing.

 Key resources or high demand employees often create a bottleneck situation.
 They are often assigned to several tasks and projects at the same time and are chronically over-allocated, while other employees have ample capacity.